vvaks0/BiologicsManufacturingDemo/README.md

 An example of a modern data application that demonstrates how the Hortonworks Connected Platform can be used to optimization manufacturing of biologics (vaccines).
 The demo leverages many of the major components of HDP and HDF to create a real time visualization of the manufacturing process with alerts and yield predications.

-Credit Card Transaction Monitor is an example of a Modern Data Application running on the Hortonworks Connected Platform (HDP/HDF).
+Biologics Manufacturing Demo is an example of a Modern Data Application running on the Hortonworks Connected Platform (HDP/HDF).
 The application shows how a financial institution can use Hortonworks Data Flow and Hortonworks Data Platform to protect credit card customers from credit card fraud.

 # Install BiologicsManufacturingDemo
 Download and Import Hortonworks Sandbox 2.4 for Virtual Box.
 Should work with VMWare but has not been tested.
 Modify local hosts file so that sandbox.hortonworks.com resolves to 127.0.0.1 (This is important and may break the simulator and UI)